gmc-code/PC-microbit-micropython/docs/lessons/While_loops.rst

 | The condition must be True for the loop to run.
 | If the condition is False, the loop is exited.

-| Button pressing can be used as the condition in a while loop.
+| Button pressing can be used as the condition in a while-loop.
-| In the code below, the code within the while loop runs only while the A button is being held down.
+| In the code below, the code within the while-loop runs only while the A-button is being held down.

 .. code-block:: python